chen7david/hotfile/README.md

 |  |  └── 3
 |  |     └── 4
 |  |        └── 5
-|  |           ├── a subtitle file.en copy.srt
+|  |           ├── a subtitle file.en.srt
 |  |           ├── an audio file.mp3
-|  |           └── an video file.mp4
+|  |           └── a video file.mp4
 |  ├── a subtitle file.en copy.srt
 |  ├── an audio file.mp3
-|  └── an video file.mp4
+|  └── a video file.mp4
 ├── a
-|  ├── a subtitle file.en copy.srt
+|  ├── a subtitle file.en.srt
 |  ├── an audio file.mp3
 |  ├── an video file.mp4
 |  └── b
 |     └── c
 |        └── d
 |           └── e
-|              ├── a subtitle file.en copy.srt
+|              ├── a subtitle file.en.srt
 |              ├── an audio file.mp3
-|              └── an video file.mp4
+|              └── a video file.mp4
-├── a subtitle file.en copy.srt
+├── a subtitle file.en.srt
 ├── an audio file.mp3
-└── an video file.mp4
+└── a video file.mp4

 directory: 10 file: 15
 ```